Wichita dad catches man outside daughter’s window, wrestles him to the ground

 “I didn’t want him to get away,” said Brad Morgan.

-Morgan said one of his teenage daughters heard a noise outside her South Custer window around 9:20 p.m.
+Morgan said one of his teenage daughters heard a noise outside her window around 9:20 p.m.

 Morgan immediately went outside to investigate.